-Significant items subject to such estimates and assumptions include accounts receivable and surcharge on direct water billings.
+Significant items subject to such estimates and assumptions include accounts receivable, inventory and direct water billings.
 These estimates are reviewed periodically, and, as adjustments become necessary, they are reported in operations in the year which they become known.

 Actual results could differ from management's best estimates as additional information becomes available in the future.